INTERVIEW AND PHOTOS BY MARKO SYRJALA AND ARTO LEHTINEN

 Stu: A new Priest album.

 Stu: Because I had gone to America, and at the time I had a thing called Empires of Eden, it’s like a power metal thing.
-We released an album where we used many different “paid singers” and I went to America to meet the singers and to have a holiday.
-It was actually at holiday, when Death Dealer was born… And I bumped into Mike and we went to see Priest in LA and…
+We released an album where we used many different “paid singers,” and I went to America to meet the singers and to have a holiday.
+It was actually on holiday when Death Dealer was born, and I bumped into Mike, and we went to see Priest in LA and…

 Sean: He sat in with Cage on a few shows and played a couple of songs with us.

 Stu: In the how that came about, because you asked the question before, is when I released the third Empires of Eden, a lot of comments like we had like Rob Rock on there, it had Udo on there, it had great singers and obviously Sean and for the albums before.
-Some people said, you really should start a band with that guy because that’s the one song on the album that had some real meat ya know?!
-That’s when I approached Sean and said “man, we really should start a band.
+Some people said, you really should start a band with that guy because that’s the one song on the album that had some real meat, you know?!
+That’s when I approached Sean and said, “man, we really should start a band.
 We have a really good writing relationship.”
 Everything was cool.
-One day I was sitting down watching…and I had this theory, obviously finding a band name, and it’s one of the hardest things you could ever do.
-So I was watching the Underworld movie, you now the one with the Lycans and the hot chick in latex with this killer English accent, and a really nice ass.
-And she just mentioned the words “Death Dealer” and it was like a penny dropped and I was like “oh fuck!”
+One day I was sitting down watching, and I had this theory, obviously finding a band name, and it’s one of the hardest things you could ever do.
+So I was watching the Underworld movie, you know the one with the Lycans and the hot chick in latex with this killer English accent and a really nice ass.
+And she just mentioned the words “Death Dealer” and it was like a penny dropped, and I was like, “oh fuck!”
 That just suits what we’re going to do.
-Then I started doing research and I went, this is not a commonly used band name.
-It was a band name used in 1984 by a band for two years that then changed their name to Death Dealer and that was it.
+Then I started doing research, and I went, this is not a commonly used band name.
+It was a band name used in 1984 by a band for two years that then changed their name to Death Dealer, and that was it.
 There was no…

 What’s the point of having the name Death, because there is Death Angel, Death Power, whatever death.
 So, is the Death name a little bit cliche?

-Mike: It’s kind of also like same, wearing black as cliche, and having metal thing.
+Mike: It’s kind of also like the same, wearing black as cliche, and having the metal thing.

 Sean: There is no any meaning behind it.